 Have you been wondering what the definition of an API Mashup is?
 An API Mashup is an API that coordinates countless APIs.
 This process takes place by categorizing and revealing them as one API for the consumer.
 It also allows you to generate many methods from different API Gateways.
 This process also helps to expose the performance as a single and distinct API.

 So what are the advantages?
 For starters, this provides a better user experience.
-Since it comes together as one single API for the user, you earn better innovation, along with a more streamlined experience all around.
+Since it comes together as one API for the user, you earn better innovation, along with a more streamlined experience all around.

 API Mashup, the early days

 Furthermore, API Mashups can do many things such as teach your apps to listen, as well as speak to automate customer’s interactions.
-There is simply no end to the possibilities with this kind of technology.
+There is no end to the possibilities with this kind of technology.